samuelkwijaya/samuelkwijaya/README.md

 ### 👨🏻‍💻 About Me

-- 📈 Discord bot developer from Indonesia
+- 📈 Website maker, Discord bot developer
-- 🔭 Currently semi hiatus and inactive for a long time
+- 🔭 Working on samuel musical and muel collection
-- 💻 I make a random useful website and discord bot
+- 💻 I make a random things that maybe usefull for others ?
-- 🌱 Javascript was the first language that i learn
+- 🌱 Javascript and HTML is my favorite language
-- ⚡ Learning something new everyday, because i have 0 knowledge on coding.
+- ⚡ Learning something new everyday :)
 ---

 ### 🛠 Languages and Tools